Inuit user needs documented across Nunavut, Canada: Reports release key messages for polar environmental service providers

 Ultimately, we hope that the results of this project will lead to improved services that can help Nunavummiut travel more safely on the land.
 In addition, this study from Nunavut can serve as a model for PCAPS in terms of the value of partnerships to learn about user needs, which is an essential starting point to effectively tailor research and investments into polar services provision that contribute to societal well-being.

-That is why any effort to make environmental forecasting products more user-friendly, complete, and locally applicable is valuable—it could save lives.
+Any effort to make environmental forecasting products more user-friendly, complete, and locally applicable is valuable—it could save lives.

 Next